Gender Differences in Sleep Apnea Symptoms and Diagnosis

 Even without common OSA symptoms, certain medical conditions experienced commonly by women can also automatically put them at higher risk for sleep apnea.
 Among these are Polycystic Ovary Syndrome (PCOS), menopause, and hypothyroidism (low thyroid function).

-OSA Differences in Men Vs. Women
+OSA Symptoms and Diagnosis in Men Vs. Women

 A growing body of evidence suggests that there are substantial differences between men and women in the signs and symptoms, diagnosis, and medical consequences of OSA.
 The common view of Obstructive Sleep Apnea as mainly a men’s disease could actually be a result of women frequently being misdiagnosed or under-diagnosed due to reporting different symptoms.